diegolopez2002/388jfall2024/fall2024/projects/project04.md

 We've listed all the requirements above, in high detail.
 Make sure you fill out all of those requirements, and that you display errors relevant to each page properly, and that the `current_user` object is used where needed.

-### Factory tests

-Make sure you've covered every test case as detailed above.
-When you're in the `p4/` directory, run `python -m pytest`.

-This will say "4 failed, 9 passed, 5 skipped" when you start your project.
-By the end, it should be "30 passed".

 ## Submissions